akiryk/tutorials-learning-lessons/tylermcginnis-react-hooks.md

 3. Invoke the side effect

 *Cleanup*
-The following pattern can be used to avoid setting state on an unmounted component
+The following pattern can be used to avoid setting state on an unmounted component.
+[Sandbox example](https://codesandbox.io/s/cleanup-useeffect-example-d3n62?file=/src/App.js).
 ```js
 const [items, setItems] = useState([]);
 useEffect(() => {